Shug Fisher: Los Angeles calls

 In 1931, Tom Murray, who had recently left the Beverly Hill Billies, offered Fisher a spot with his new group, the Hollywood Hillbillies, based in Los Angeles.
 Fisher learned to play the bass fiddle with the group and claimed he was one of the first to play the instrument in a country band.
-The Hillbillies appeared on the Hollywood Breakfast Club radio show and were fairly popular around Los Angeles but had little income to show for it.
+The Hillbillies appeared on the Hollywood Breakfast Club radio show and were fairly popular around Los Angeles, but had little income to show for it.

-In late 1933, Fisher and Ken Carson left the group to join several members of the Beverly Hill Billies who had moved to San Francisco.
-The original group was the brainchild of the general manager of KPMC-AM, who promoted the members as authentic "hillbilly" musicians who he'd "discovered."
+In late 1933, Fisher and Ken Carson left the group to join several members of the Beverly Hill Billies, who had moved to San Francisco.
+The original group was the brainchild of the general manager of KPMC-AM, who promoted the members as authentic "hillbilly" musicians whom he had "discovered."
 As part of the ruse, the members always adopted hillbilly names, so Fisher became Aaron Judd and Carson was Kaleb Winbush.
 After a short time, Fisher returned to Los Angeles, appearing on Stuart Hamblen's Covered Wagon Jubilee program.

 Ohio Valley radio career

-In 1935, Fisher took an extended road tour with Roy Faulkner, The Lonesome Cowboy, from XERA-AM in Del Rio, Texas.
+In 1935, Fisher took an extended road tour with Roy Faulkner, the Lonesome Cowboy, from XERA-AM in Del Rio, Texas.
 During an appearance in Council Bluffs, Iowa, Fisher was approached by Hugh Cross to join him, under sponsorship of the Georgie Porgie Breakfast Food Company, as an act for WWVA Jamboree.
-Fisher agreed and the two went to Wheeling, West Virginia.
+Fisher agreed, and the two went to Wheeling, West Virginia.
 Under the moniker of Hugh and Shug's Radio Pals, a reflection of their frequent radio appearances, they performed with Mary Ann Vestes and recorded for Decca for four years, enjoying a faithful radio audience.

 In 1939, the two moved to Cincinnati, Ohio, where they appeared on WLW-AM's Boone County Jamboree and where Fisher met and married Peggy Summers of Bolivar, Missouri.
 At the station, he also became friends with a young Merle Travis.